shraddha241104/Apna-College-Java-DSA/README.md

 ```
+Breaks taken : August 4 - August 12 (CAE - 1)
 Note: DSA is difficult and cannot be completed quickly.
-DSA is core concept
+DSA is core concept.
 # Apna-College-Java-DSA
 From 0 to Advanced level - my learning journey of JAVA
 DAY - 1 FLOWCHARTS, VARIABLES AND DATA TYPES